csxmli2016/MARCONetPlusPlus/README.md

 ## 📎 RealCE-1K benchmark
-To quantitatively evaluate real-world Chinese text images, we filter out images from the test set of [RealCE](https://github.com/mjq11302010044/Real-CE) that have multiple text lines and have inaccurate labels, constructing a Chinese text SR benchmark.
+To quantitatively evaluate real-world Chinese text images, we filter out images from the test set of [RealCE](https://github.com/mjq11302010044/Real-CE) that have multiple text lines and have inaccurate labels, constructing a Chinese text SR benchmark (see Section IV.B in our paper).
 You can download it from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip).

 ## 🍺 Acknowledgement
 This project is built based on the excellent [KAIR](https://github.com/cszn/KAIR) and [RealCE](https://github.com/mjq11302010044/Real-CE).